sarthak1206/Student-Management-System/README.md

 ## Running the files:
 1. To run the *Student Management System*, we have to first run *StartingFile.py* which opens the home page showing two Login features: *Student* and *Employee*.

+2. Let’s first understand the features of faculty side, here we have set only one id-password for faculty.

+Note: You can set it by opening database in command prompt and insert value by sql query.
+Here, default id is “12345” and password is “admin”.

+3. If the password entered is incorrect which is not in database of employee table, then error will be displayed as below:

+4. After entering correct password as given above, you will have a Menu containing 5 items as
+below:
+1) Manage Student data.
+2) Manage Attendance.
+3) Manage Marks.
+4) Manage Fee Marks.
+5) Exit

+5. Click the Manage Student, and you will have screen as below where you can add, delete and update the data of any student with the details containing roll number, name, gender, email, phone and address, etc. You can also search the data by name, roll number, etc in the tree view.

+6. Click the back button and go to the Manage Attendance page where you have to enter the roll number in the text box and click the Check it button after that you can enter the attendance of that student by one radio button, which contains value of present and absent, then click ok after entering your choice.

+7. If you enter the roll number incorrectly, then you will a below screen:

+8. Click the back button and go to the Manage Marks where you can manage the marks of 6 subjects which are pre-defined as DC, DSA, OOPS, DM, POE, etc. It will add all the marks in database of student_marks.

+9. Click the back button and go to the managing fees status where you will have to enter the roll number of a student.
+If, it is present in data, you can enter his fees status and click the ok button.

+10. On clicking the exit button, you will be on the screen where you have started named as HomePage, where you can get two choices as student and faculty.

+11. Click on the student, enter password and id where password will be your registered phone number while filling out the form.

+12. If the entered student roll number is not present in the database, then the following screen will be shown:

+13. On entering the correct details of the student, the menu of that respective student will be opened, where the options are available as follows:
+1) Generate ID Card.
+2) Show Attendance.
+3) Show Marksheet.
+4) Show Fee Status.
+5) Exit.

+14. Click, the Generate Id Card, where ID Card will be generated for that respective student for which you have logged in.

+15. Click the back button, go to Show Attendance where you can check your attendance entered by the faculty.

+16. Click the back button, and go to the marksheet menu, where the student can get his/her marksheet as per the given marks by the faculty.

+17. If the student is failed in any of the subject, then he will have red coloured marks, and even the total grade will be IF as shown in marksheet.

+18. Here, fees details will be shown to the student as per the details shown below.
+We have also attached the functionality to check if the fees details are not entered by the faculty, then it will show the message that “Fees details are not available”.

+## Conclusion
+Thus, this is the python based GUI project which shows the functionality of student management system developed with the help of tkinter, PIL, sqlite3 and qrcode.